nicolasdb/egouts-arduino/src/README.md

 ## Note

 Make sure to have all the required libraries installed in your Arduino IDE or PlatformIO environment before compiling and uploading the code.
+Always double-check the pin connections when setting up or modifying the hardware to ensure they match the software definitions in `pins.h`.